-The blue whale The blue whale - Balaenoptera musculus is a marine mammal belonging to the suborder of baleen whales called Mysticetiis arguably the most impressive creature to live or have ever lived on this planet!
-At 30 metres (98 ft) in length and 180 metric tons or more in weight, it is in fact the largest animal ever known to have existed!
+The blue whale - Balaenoptera musculus is a marine mammal belonging to the suborder of baleen whales called Mysticetiis.
+It is also arguably the most impressive creature to live or have ever lived on this planet!
+At 30 metres (98 ft) in length and 180 metric tons or more in weight, it is in fact both the largest and the heaviest animal ever known to have existed!

 Be that as it may, just where do you find blue whales?